googleforgames/agones/docs/fleet_spec.md

 - `replicas` is the number of `GameServers` to keep Ready or Allocated in this Fleet
 - `strategy` is the `GameServer` replacement strategy for when the `GameServer` template is edited.
-  `type` "Recreate" is the only option.
-A "RollingUpdate" option will be implemented soon.
+  - `type` is replacement strategy for when the GameServer template is changed.
+Default option is "RollingUpdate", but "Recreate" is also available.
+    - `RollingUpdate` will increment by `maxSurge` value on each iteration, while decrementing by `maxUnavailable` on each iteration, until all GameServers have been switched from one version to another.
     - `Recreate` terminates all non-allocated `GameServers`, and starts up a new set with the new `GameServer` configuration to replace them.
+  - `rollingUpdate` is only relevant when `type: RollingUpdate`
+    - `maxSurge` is the amount to increment the new GameServers by.
+Defaults to 25%
+    - `maxUnavailable` is the amount to decrements GameServers by.
+Defaults to 25%
 - `template` a full `GameServer` configuration template.
    See the [GameServer](./gameserver_spec.md) reference for all available fields.